78 high schools selected in 3rd cohort

 Existing Research on the Equal Opportunity Schools Model

 Equal Opportunity Schools has worked with the Department of Education to review every existing study on the impact of AP and IB, and with the College Board, the International Baccalaureate Organization, and the Education Trust to review data on every AP and IB student in the country.
 While research on this front does not always isolate the impact of AP and IB, the research that does attempt to control other variables suggests the following:

 - Students moved into AP and IB classes are often more engaged in instruction, which has the potential to boost their attendance and seems to impact high school completion rates.

 - There is good reason to believe that AP and IB are causally connected to college admission, achievement and completion.

-In addition to existing national studies and the study we are launching with Google and the Harvard Education Innovation Laboratory, Equal Opportunity Schools studies schools in the U.S. that have fully closed race and income AP/IB access gaps and out-perform their peers in AP/IB results, and works with partners to unpack very detailed student-specific data.
+In addition to existing national studies and the study we are launching with Google’s support, Equal Opportunity Schools studies schools in the U.S. that have fully closed race and income AP/IB access gaps and out-perform their peers in AP/IB results, and works with partners to unpack very detailed student-specific data.
 Together, this national research and the local, school-specific research reveal strong opportunities for progress and strong, local strategies for upgrading missing students to challenging courses that’ll get them ready to achieve their college goals.